How Long Does It Take to Get a Mechanic’s Lien?

 • Preferably, the date the Pre-lien Notice was sent.

 Next, you need to get and complete the proper forms and file them with the County Clerk in the county where the job is located.
+Be aware of any lien waivers you may have signed, as they can affect your ability to file a lien.

 To do this, you must locate the County Clerk in one of the .
 Whether your job was in Harris County, which has four million residents, or Loving County, with only 100 residents, you must find the Clerk’s office.